-Disclose that any modification of an attorney-client fee agreement during a mediation must be put in a signed writing or otherwise properly memorialized to be enforceable.730 Disclose that (1) any resolution of the dispute in mediation requires a

-4 5 6 • Disclose that (1) any resolution of the dispute in mediation requires a voluntary agreement of the parties731 and (2) any party may withdraw from the mediation process at any time for any reason.732
+- Disclose that any modification of an attorney-client fee agreement during a mediation must be put in a signed writing or otherwise properly memorialized to be enforceable. - Disclose that (1) any resolution of the dispute in mediation requires a voluntary agreement of the parties and (2) any party may withdraw from the mediation process at any time for any reason.